DrJekyllx/hello-world/README.md

 # hello-world
-I am heare for te code
+I am heare for the code